Key Takeaways

 Social media profile links (the URL in your Twitter/X bio, LinkedIn company page, Facebook about section) are typically nofollow links that don't pass traditional link equity.
 However, they serve multiple off-page functions: they're citations (consistent business information), they're brand signals (active presence on major platforms), and they help Google build your entity profile in the Knowledge Graph.
 While not "backlinks" in the traditional SEO sense, social profiles are an important part of a complete off-page strategy.
 Set up and maintain profiles on all major platforms relevant to your audience — the multi-pillar off-page benefits exceed the link value alone.

 *Ready to build your off-page SEO foundation?
-Directory submissions are the easiest starting point — they build backlinks, citations, and brand mentions simultaneously.
-Browse our verified directory database to find the right directories for your niche, submit your site to start building authority today, or analyze your current backlink profile to see where you stand.
-Check our pricing plans for automated directory submission at scale.*
+Start with verifiable citation and profile coverage, then add editorial outreach, reviews, PR, and useful content that earns real mentions.
+Browse our verified directory database to find relevant sources, submit your site to build placement proof, or analyze your current backlink profile to see where you stand.
+Check our pricing plans for managed directory submission with status tracking.*